 2008 – 2010

-The logo has been diversified with the addition of a full moon behind the ghost in black robes.
+The logo has been diversified by adding a full moon behind the ghost in black robes.
 It is depicted as a semi-circle of a rich golden hue, symbolizing generosity, abundance, wealth, strength, and justice.
 This makes it a perfect complement to Halloween, as the traditional “Trick or Treat” implies a variety of goodies that one can buy to appease persistent evil spirits.
 It means spending a lot of money on sweets.

-The wordmark is also present and placed on an orange background, most fitting for the “spooky” autumn holiday.
-The orange and black palette is the most traditional for Halloween, as it is the color of jack-o’-lanterns glowing in the night.
+The wordmark is also present, set against an orange background, which is most fitting for the “spooky” autumn holiday.
+The orange-and-black palette is the most traditional for Halloween, as it is the color of jack-o’-lanterns glowing in the night.
 The yellow letters are perceived as the flame of candles peeking through the pumpkin’s cuts.
 The bright, pointed stars hint at this as well.

 2010 – today